singha53-zz/mern-app-boilerplate/README.md

 git push origin feature
 ```
   * go to the app_name repo page: https://github.com/singha53/app_name --> to to the Pull requests tab ==> click the green button (Compare & pull request).
+  * make sure base: master and compare: feature
+  * add comment and then click Create pull request (green button)
+  * Git then checks for merge conflicts and will let you know if there is a conflict.

 ## Resources: